My friend has cancer

 Give your friend a call.
 Drop them a text.
 They’re simple things, but it’s good to know people are thinking of you.

 Talk about how you’re feeling

-It’s hard to see someone close to you going through cancer.
+It’s hard to see someone close to you going through cancer, you might feel sad, confused, upset or scared.
 So, however it makes you feel, try not to keep it to yourself.
 Talk to your family, your friends, a teacher, a doctor or a counsellor.
 Or maybe write down what you’re going through.

 What not to say to a friend with cancer